The Persecuted Novelist of Dystopian Cairo

-Naje’s first novel Rogers was published in 2007 and later translated into the Italian in 2009.
+Naji’s first novel Rogers was published in 2007 and later translated into the Italian in 2009.
 The novelist is recognized for his writings on contemporary art and indie music.
 With Clare Davies, he co-founded the art magazine Mhwln, dedicated to researching the history of contemporary art in Egypt.
-Naje’s second novel Using Life has been curated into exhibitions, an animated film, and a multimedia performance.
+Naji’s second novel Using Life has been curated into exhibitions, an animated film, and a multimedia performance.

 MONA KAREEM: You are facing charges for "indecency and disturbing public morals."
 What exactly bothered the public prosecutor about chapter five of your novel?